 We’ve got you covered.

 Good news.
-If you use any of our advanced hosting packages, you already have an SSL certificate.
-That means you're secure, and your visitors won't receive any warnings on your site.
-But if you are a basic hosting client, we have options for you.
+If you signed up on any of our hosting packages from 2019 on, you already have an SSL certificate.
+That means you’re secure, and your visitors won’t receive any warnings on your site.
+But if you are on an older hosting plan, we have options .

 Hosting Options for SSL